 The Arbiter Fuzz Face Clone Kit is a vintage guitar effect-a-phile's dream, modeled after the Dallas Arbiter fuzz.
 Get that late-60's early 70's fuzz tone made famous by Jimi Hendrix, David Gilmour, Pete Townshend and other guitar gods!

 What is the difference between Synthrotek's two fuzz pedals: Face the Fuzz and the Arbiter Fuzz Face Clone?
 The Arbiter Fuzz Face Clone uses the classic circuit that is known and loved by many, and everybody loves a classic.
-We designed the Face the Fuzz with a few key changes to make it more useful to the modern musician: a wider frequency response, the ability to daisy-chain the power with a 1 Spot, and the option to use temperature-stable Silicon transistors.
+We designed the Face the Fuzz with a few key changes to make it more useful to the modern musician: silicon transistors, a wider frequency response and the ability to daisy-chain the power with a 1 Spot.

 - 2 controls – Fuzz & Level – to tweak your tone